THE EYE NEIGHBOURHOOD PLAN

 1. An implementation group has now been set up to oversee a range of projects including Paddock House, Traffic Management, Other Infrastructure Improvements and Affordable Housing.

 2. A partnership with the County and District Councils has been established to address traffic problems.
 This will look at reviewing Traffic Orders, enforcement of on street car parking, new car parking, lorry routing and parking, enforcement of lorry routing and parking and controlling the impact of development outside of the town.
 A meeting with officers of the District and County Councils on 17th May was held to walk the Town and a number of lorry drivers helped to demonstrate the problems very well!

-4. The Town Council and Peter Gould, newly elected District Councillor, are working with the District Council on designs for the Paddock House site that retain the open space on Church Street.
+4. The Town Council and Peter Gould, newly elected District Councillor, worked with the District Council on designs for the Paddock House site that retain the open space on Church Street – see above.

 5. The High School is preparing a bid for CIL funding to develop the proposed public use sports facility.

 6. Funding applications are being made to replace the Moors Play Area at the Community Centre with new exciting equipment costing around £100,000

 If you would like to help implement the Plan contact email@example.com

 Agenda 3 10 19; Agenda 19 2 20